 Name Education/Credentials Title

-Gurule, Dan Dan started with Concorde in 2001 as an MA Instructor.
+Dan started with Concorde in 2001 as an MA Instructor.
 He took over as MA Extern Coordinator in 2009.
 In 2014 Dan joined Student Affairs as a Senior Graduate Employment Specialist.
-Dan has been a great asset to the Student Affairs team and was recently promoted to Director of Student Affairs. ·
+Dan has been a great asset to the Student Affairs team and was recently promoted to Director of Student Affairs.
+Director of Operations

 Pinto, Kathryn Re-Entry Advisor